jakemingolla/SphereShaders/README.md

 ### About

+This project creates a sandbox for pseudo-sphere rendering with support for sinusoidal transformations, vertex spacing, changing color palettes, and level of detail adjustments.
+There are also modes to enable "explosion" mode in which the pseudo-sphere is slowly expanded/contracted as well as "pointlight" mode in which the mouse cursor overrides the direct lighting.

+The sinusoidal transformations are implemented in the sphere-wave.geom geometry shader and take in uniform values set by the sliders.
+For each of the X, Y and Z axes, the interval and noise control the sine transformation.
+A shorter interval reduces the period of the wave and creates more concentrated waves whereas a longer wave creates a more gradual rate of change.
+The noise value controls the amplitude of the wave as a scalar.

+The color palette controlling sliders dictate the levels of red, green, and blue of the GLModel holding the vertex list.
+This RGB tint is passed in to the basic-lighting.frag fragment shader.

+The detail and radius values control the level of detail of the sphere.
+Changing these causes the sphere to

+On my setup of a non-overclocked Intel i5-4690k and Nvidia GTX 980 the rendering can maintain 60 FPS throughout the simulation.
+Rapidly changing the level of detail slider at the maximum radius causes to a slight dip to ~40 FPS due to the sudden poor cache performance due to the vertex and normal lists being dumped.

+For a full understanding of how the transformations are applied, the file data/sphere-wave.geom implements all aspects of both the sinusoidal transformations as well as the explode and spacing values.

 ### Screenshots

+# NOTE: These .gif files are quite large (about 5-10 mb each) and may require ~15 seconds to finish loading on a slow connection.
+For a README without embedded images and only links, look ***HERE PLACEHOLDER ***.

 ![yNoise](http://i.imgur.com/asTyeW5.gif)
 The above gif demonstrates the effect of changing the noise with a fixed interval.
 The pseudo-sphere begins to arc in a sinusoidal pattern in relation to the Y axis.